bortreg/betterthanprism/README.md

 # betterthanprism
-I am an immunologist that likes to make graphs for fast data visualization and exploration.
+I am an immunologist who likes to make graphs for fast data visualization and exploration.